Why Headless Browsers Get Detected: A Technical Breakdown

 1navigator.plugins.length; 2// Real Chrome → 3–7 3// Headless → 0 ← one-line detection 4 5navigator.mimeTypes.length; 6// Real Chrome → 2+ 7// Headless → 0

-Any detection script can just check whether navigator.plugins.length === 0 and then stop.
-But putting in some false plugins isn't the only way to address it.
-The names, descriptions, and mime types of the plugins must all be the same inside the plugin itself, and they must also match the user-agent you declared.
-That's also an indication if your UA says Chrome 120 on macOS yet your plugin list looks like Chrome on Windows.
+Any halfway-decent detection script checks navigator.plugins.length === 0 and stops right there.
+But stuffing in fake plugins isn't a real fix either.
+The names, descriptions, and mime types inside each plugin object all have to be internally consistent — and they have to match the user-agent you claimed.
+If your UA says Chrome 120 on macOS but your plugin list looks like Chrome on Windows, that mismatch is itself a signal.

 Signal #3 — Canvas Fingerprinting